YM Christmas Special - Party Games

 When Sir Humphrey tells Jim Hacker about his new appointment in very vague terms, Jim first thinks Humphrey is about to die and he gets very emotional.
 As soon as he realises that Sir Humphrey is becoming Cabinet Secretary, he starts to compliment him on his achievements and their marvelous teamwork over the past years.

 At the Christmas drinks party at the DAA Jim Hacker gets awfully drunk as they bid goodbye to Sir Humphrey.
 Sir Humphrey thanks everyone for their work at the DAA and reminds everyone of the Home Secretary's campaign "Don't drink and drive at Christmas".
-Jim Hacker is being picked up I can hint at my support in an impartial way for drunken driving however that very same evening, but gets away with it because he can show the Police his silver badge.
+Jim Hacker is being picked up for drunken driving however that very same evening, but gets away with it because he can show the Police his silver badge.

 The Home Secretary was not as fortunate as Jim, as he was also picked up for drunken driving after causing an accident with a lorry loaded with nuclear waste.
 This causes the resignation of the Home Secretary.